About us

 Make the wind your friend!

-Philéole arose from the desire to use the force of the wind for electricity generation.
-The wind is everywhere around us.
+Philéole was born of the desire to use the power of the wind to produce electricity.
+Wind is all around us.
 It has different forces, both stable and turbulent.
-It is present in all countries and in all types of environments; whether it is an energetically isolated environment or a hyper-connected urban environment.
+It is present in every country and in every type of environment, whether it be an energy-isolated environment or a hyper-connected urban environment.

-In 2014, after several months of development, the concept of the Philéole mini-wind turbine emerged.
-Several designs were trialed.
-The mini-wind turbine has been tested in a wind tunnel at the University of Liège, in the Vrije University of Brussels, and at the Von Karman institute.
-After years of optimisation, Philéole can present a secure and environmentally sustainable product: a recycled and recyclable wind turbine with a vertical axis for independent and renewable electricity production.
+In 2014, after several months of development, the concept of the Philéole mini wind turbine emerged.
+Several designs were tested.
+The mini wind turbine was tested in wind tunnels at the University of Liège, the Vrije Universiteit in Brussels and the Von Karman Institute.
+After years of optimisation, Philéole can now present a safe and ecologically sustainable product: a recycled and recyclable vertical axis wind turbine for independent and renewable electricity production.

-Initially, Philéole focused on the production of the mini-nautical wind turbine: ready to serve sailors around the world.
-The Philéole mini-nautical wind turbine can be attached to the top of masts on sailboats.
-It collects energy from all wind directions at sea and at ports.
+Initially, Philéole focused on producing the nautical mini wind turbine: ready to serve sailors around the world.
+It can be fixed to the top of the masts of sailing boats.
+It captures energy from all wind directions at sea and in harbours.

 Philéole team members